Jeli Workflows (Legacy)

 Duplicate a Workflow

-- In the Jeli web app, navigate to Workflows in the left pane and select the workflow you'd like to duplicate.
+- In the Jeli web app, navigate to Workflows in the left pane and select the workflow you would like to duplicate.

-- On the workflow's details page, click Duplicate.
+- On the details page of the workflow, click Duplicate.

 - Make your desired changes and click Update.